azl6/terraform/README.md

 Provide variables with the TF_VAR_ prefix

+When configuring a diff backend (no backend > backend) for the first time, TF gives us the option to migrate the .tfstate file to the new backend

+We don't need to provide every single configuration on the backend configuration.
+We can provide it on initialization with t init -option1 -option2 -optionn...

+By default, provisioners that fail will cause terraform apply to fail.
+We can use the on_failure={continue,fail} to change this behaviour

+Review creation-time provisioners and deletion-time provisioners (using the when flag)

+Provide a custom-named .tfvars file with the -var-file= flag on terraform apply

+Check the required_providers block

+Check the required_version variable, which references Terraform's version!

+To fetch values from a map, we use the following syntax: var.varName["key"]

+When getting modules from a git repo, by default, the default branch will be used.
+To change this behaviour, we can use the ref argument (refer to item 55.2)

+Explicit resource dependency with the depends_on parameter.
+It takes a list.

+Data source to get the latest update of AMI, for example

+Remember the zipmap function, which builds a map out of two lists

+The terraform console command provides an interactive console for evaluating expressions.

+Difference 0.11 and 0.12 “${var.instance_type}” → 0.11 var.instance_type → 0.12

+GitHub is not the supported backend type in Terraform.

+terraform refresh considers the current-state to be the "correct", and updates the state file to match it

 # Anotações para a certificação

 Terraform Enterprise suports Airgapped Systems (isolated systems without internet connectivity)